Xela3026/workflows-docs/docs/credential-vault.md

 # Credential Vault

 The Credential Vault is a location where you can store constant information and data - 'credentials' - to be used in any of your workflows.
 It is most useful for storing things like API keys important IDs, or commonly used URLs.
-All of your credentials will be stored in the `{{CREDENTIALS}}` data store.
+All of your credentials will be stored in the `{{CREDENTIAL}}` data store.
 To learn how to reference these credentials in your workflow using placeholders, see [here](./workflows.md#placeholders).

 This vault also supports the encryption of sensititive information to prevent it form being accessed by unwanted personnel.